WaypointRP/wp-pocketbikes/README.md

 ## Dependencies
 - QBCore / ESX / Or other frameworks (must implement framework specific solutions in framework.lua)
-- QBCore / ESX / OX for Notifications

 ## Performance
 This script is very lightweight and has no impact on performance.